manojgayala/POPL1/Language Manual.md

 Expression != Expression
 ```
 These operators are analogous to Relational Operators, i.e, they support integral or floating-point numeric type and
-also char type(character codes are compared).
-And the result type is bool.
+also string type.
+The result type is bool.
 The == operator returns true(1) if both operands have the same value; otherwise, it returns false(0).
 The != operator returns true(1) if the operands don't have the same value; otherwise, it returns false(0).

 ### Bitwise AND Operator:
 The & operator compares each bit of the first operand to the corresponding bit of the second operand.
-If both bits are 1, the corresponding result bit is set to 1.
-Otherwise, the corresponding result bit is set to 0.
+If corresponding bits are 1, the result bit is set to 1.
+Otherwise, the result bit is set to 0.
 ```
 Expression & Expression
 ```